kirtivr/pydelhi-talk/README.md

 - The file `large_shakespearean_text_dump` is loaded by the Anthropic demos; keep it in the project root.
 - To leave the Conda environment: `conda deactivate`.
-- If Conda is not in your PATH, pass the Conda base directory to `makevenv.sh` as an argument.
+- The Conda base path argument is required when running `makevenv.sh`.